 But conflict itself is not a threat to peace, and those pleas for unity rarely occur on neutral ground.
 When the Supreme Court was considering marriage equality, I read arguments by Christians on the right and the left about how disagreements were a distraction from what God really cares about.

-Unity pleas do not occur in a vacuum, and they can come off as silencing dissent when issued by Christians for whom the "fight" is not personal.
+Unity pleas rarely occur in a vacuum, and they can come off as silencing dissent when issued by Christians for whom the "fight" is not personal.
 Those without a horse dismiss the race with record speed, but not having stake in the battle du jour should never be confused with the moral authority to explain how there are bigger fish to fry--or the ability to impart God's own perspective!

 There are uneven power differentials at play within many conflicts.
 Glossing over them not only misses the heart of much disagreement, it impedes the very reconciliation those unity pleas strive for.
 The most heated conflicts are deeply personal, and injustice and hurt may bring the most heat of all.
 We all have unique perspectives and intrinsic value, but if someone is being hurt, silenced, marginalized or oppressed inside a conflict, that inequality bears profoundly on its resolution.

 Conflict must be worked through and harm accounted for, even the hurt we never intended.
 We rarely hurt each other on purpose, but good intentions don't mean never having to say you're sorry.
-We are responsible for our words, actions, and inactions; meaning well alone is not absolution.
+We are responsible for our words, actions, and inactions: meaning well alone is not absolution.

 But that's not how it works.
 People rarely intend to be racist or misogynistic, and yet well-intentioned people say and do hurtful and oppressive things all the time.
 This doesn't make us bad people but human people, and part of being human is being accountable for our behavior.
-We all mess up, and hurt isn't any more palatable just because the offending party didn't mean it.
+We all mess up, and hurt isn't any more palatable just because the offending party didn't intend it.